srinathvrao/srinathvrao/README.md

 I'm Srinath, a Senior Systems Software Engineer working at ServiceNow, in Kirkland, WA, since July '23.

-I'm looking for Early career / Mid-level Software Engineering Java roles.
+I'm looking for Early career / Mid-level Java roles.
 You can find my resume [here](https://drive.google.com/file/d/1Q7To1z4lokgcmFgVYsGUnQQo9tdGA7wq/view?usp=sharing) or contact me at [srinathv1001@gmail.com](mailto:srinathv1001@gmail.com) if you think I'd be a good fit for your company/team.

 ### Fun stuff